 Yes.
 The HOA’s master policy does not cover a total loss to your home.
 Contact your Mortgage Company and insurance provider and discuss a policy that suits your needs.

-Please make check or money order payable to Meadowridge Homeowners Association (MHOA).
-Checks or money orders may be mailed or hand-delivered to:CAMCO HOA Management
+Please make your check or money order payable to Meadowridge Homeowners Association (MHOA).
+Checks or money orders may be mailed or hand-delivered to:Equus Management

-The monthly dues cover; common area landscaping, asphalt, snow removal, common area lighting, fencing, master insurance policy, clubhouse maintenance, swimming pool and spa maintenance and management fees.
-A complete budget can be requested from CAMCO HOA Association Management.
+The monthly dues cover; common area landscaping, asphalt, snow removal, common area lighting, fencing, master insurance policy, clubhouse maintenance, swimming pool and spa maintenance, and management fees.
+A complete budget can be requested from Equus Management Group.
+Referance: Meadowridge HOA.